 Travel Internationally with Technology

-The Cornell IT Security Office (ITSO) recommends the following baseline precautions be taken to reduce the likelihood that your devices will be compromised.
-If any of your devices are compromised, having taken these precautions will reduce the negative impacts for you and for Cornell.
+The Cornell IT Security Office (ITSO) recommends the following baseline precautions while traveling internationally.
+In the event your devices are lost, stolen, or altered while traveling, adhering to these precautions will reduce the risk to you and the University.

 For questions about any of the recommendations listed here, please consult with your local IT support or the IT Security Office (email@example.com).

 Pre-Travel: Start Preparing Weeks Before Leaving on an International Trip